P4nd4233/personal--blogg/blog-ctf.md

 <a href="pics/blog-ctf/blog-home.png" target="_blank"><img src="pics/blog-ctf/blog-home.png"></a>

 We can see that it is a standard WordPress blog.
-We can see 2 post from different people so based on that, potentually 2 WordPress users:
+We can see 2 post from different people so based on that, potentially 2 WordPress users:
 ```
 wp users
 ====